What’s the difference between a cashier’s check and a money order?

-When you have to make a payment but payment by check or cash isn’t an option, a cashier’s check or money order is a good alternative.
+When you have to make a payment but you can’t use a personal check, credit card, cash or a simple digital option like Zelle, a cashier’s check or money order can be a good alternative.

-Cashier’s checks and money orders are safer than checks and they won’t bounce.
+Cashier’s checks and money orders are safer than personal checks and they won’t bounce.
 The two forms of payment, however, do differ.
+Read on to learn about what separates a money order vs. cashier’s check, how to get them and when it makes sense to use them for your payment needs.

 What is a cashier’s check?